Jeensfer/genai-stable-diffusion-gradio/README.md

 To design and deploy a prototype application for image generation utilizing the Stable Diffusion model, integrated with the Gradio UI framework for interactive user engagement and evaluation.

 ### PROBLEM STATEMENT:
+Traditional image creation requires manual designing skills and specialized software, making it difficult for users to quickly generate customized images from textual descriptions.
+With the advancement of generative AI, models such as Stable Diffusion can automatically create high-quality images based on natural language prompts.

+The proposed project aims to develop and deploy a prototype text-to-image generation application using the Stable Diffusion model integrated with the Gradio UI framework.
+The application will allow users to enter text prompts and interactively generate corresponding images through a simple and user-friendly interface.
+This system demonstrates the practical use of generative AI for automated image creation and provides an accessible platform for users to experiment with and evaluate AI-generated visual content.

 ### DESIGN STEPS: